 Can you use a paella pan in the oven?

-The lovers of finishing off the paella in the oven, or those who also use it to make “arroz al horno“, is very likely to be deformed, because the bottom curved outward is its only point of support.
+There are lovers of finishing off the paella in the oven.
+Besides, there is a rice dish made in the oven called “arroz al horno“.
+If you are among them, you should know it is very likely to be deformed, because the bottom curved outward is its only point of support.

 The paella is a container that is used with a weekly frequency in the Valencian houses, basically on Sunday.
 Once finished using, it should be washed and dried perfectly (never outdoors) and before storing, spread with oil to avoid rust.